Your cart is looking a little empty.

 This coffee brews an elegant cup.
 Florals and complexity will summon you back, sip after sip.
 Those who love Sakaro will love this lot from Halo Beriti.

 Honeysuckle, Sugar Plum, Dynamic

-Due to the vastness, topography and sub-optimal road conditions of areas like Southern Ethiopia; farmers drive for as many as 6 - 8 hours to hand-off their freshly-picked cherries to the mill that will process them.
-Since coffee cherries are harvested during the day, one might have to wait until twilight to see a mill in action.
-And that we did - at 2 am - while visiting the Hambela Estate where are processed lots farmed by the Halo Beriti community.
+What is not common knowledge is that this processing often happens in the middle of the night.
+Due to the vastness, topography, and sub-optimal road conditions of Southern Ethiopia, farmers must drive for 6 to 8 hours to deliver their freshly-picked cherries to the wet mill.
+Since coffee cherry harvest occurs during the daytime, one might have to wait until twilight to see a mill in action.
+Our latest visit to the Hambela Estate mill to observe lots farmed by the Halo Beriti community was at 2 am!

 Ideally situated in the Gedeb District, Halo Beriti farmers harvest coffee from as high as 2,200 MASL.
 It’s thanks to this and the Hambela Estate’s meticulous standards and preparation that Halo Beriti is among our favorites of the season.

 Never run out of coffee again.START A SUBSCRIPTION